parischap/configs/README.md

 - run `pnpm update-config-files` at the target package root.
 Alternatively, in a monorepo, you can run `pnpm update-all-config-files` at the root of the monorepo.
 - run `pnpm build`

 When a package is built, you can push it to github.
-Upon creating a new release, two github workflows will automatically publish the package to npm if this is a public package (see github.workflows.publish.template.ts).
+Upon creating a new release, the `publish` github workflow will automatically publish the package to npm if this is a public package (see github.workflows.publish.template.ts).

+To make the documentation of the package available, manually run the `Pages` github workflow.
 For this to work, make sure in github:

 - to have read and write permissions under workflow in Settings/Actions/General.
 - to add the NPM_PUBLISH_TOKEN under Repository secrets in Settings/Secrets and variables/Actions